-This resource pack is to help you find your way through the World War One displays at Newarke Houses Museum and, hopefully, to make learning about a harrowing part of history a little more fun.
+This resource pack is to help you find your way through the World War One displays at Newarke Houses Museum and hopefully, to make learning about a harrowing part of history a little more fun.

-Included in the pack are activities to do in the museum and back in the classroom.
+Included in the pack are activities to do in the museum and at home.